deeppavlov/DeepPavlov/docs/intro/quick_start.rst

 Name Entity Recognition
 =======================

-Name Entity Recognition: find in the text words which can be attributed to one of the predefined categories (such as person names, organisations, time, locations).
+Named Entity Recognition (NER) classifies tokens in text into predefined categories (tags), such as person names, quantity expressions, percentage expressions, names of locations, organizations, as well as expression of time, currency and others.

 .. table::
     :widths: auto